 SJJPA is also considering partnering with private and/or public bus operators to improve connecting bus service for San Joaquins passengers that would be outside of the Amtrak operating contract.
-Costs for these services are not determined yet, but a net savings is anticipated in costs as these partnerships would replace existing Thruway Bus services, and fill excess seating capacity, potentially as early as FY 2021/22.
+Costs for these services are not determined yet, but a net savings is anticipated in costs as these partnerships would replace existing Thruway Bus services, and fill excess seating capacity, potentially by end of 2023.